Workforce report details City of Saint John's employee costs | CBC News

 The agenda package instead listed the document as "to follow."

-In fact it appeared on the city website at some point Monday afternoon, but was left out of the agenda.
+In fact it appeared on the city website at some point Monday afternoon.

 The result was that salary and benefit numbers, and other data listed in it could not be discussed or confirmed with employee groups prior to the meeting.